Zack Gelof: Professional career

+2021

 Gelof was selected in the second round of the 2021 Major League Baseball draft by the Oakland Athletics.
 As the 60th pick overall, he was the sixth-highest draft pick in Delaware history.
 He signed with the team on July 24, 2021, and received a $1,157,400 signing bonus.

 In 2021 Gelof was assigned to the Rookie-level Arizona Complex League Athletics to start his professional career, where he played in one game.
 He was then promoted to the Low-A Stockton Ports, for whom he batted .298/.393/.548.
 He finished the season with the Las Vegas Aviators of the Triple-A West, where while nearly six years younger than the average player in the league and only two months after playing college baseball, he batted 7-for-12 with 6 RBIs.
 With the three teams combined, in 2021 he batted .333/.422/.565 in 138 at bats with seven home runs and 13 stolen bases in 15 attempts, while playing third base.
 MLB.com ranked him as the A's 7th-best prospect, and the 87th-best prospect in baseball, and Fangraphs ranked him as the club's 2nd-best prospect.

+2022

-In 2022 Gelof ran the fastest 30-yard sprint in the A’s farm system in the spring.
-He missed almost seven weeks with a torn labrum and subluxed left (non-throwing) shoulder suffered in May when he dove for a ground ball, but playing for the Midland RockHounds of the Class AA Texas League he hit .271/.356/.438 with 13 home runs and nine stolen bases in 11 attempts in 354 at bats over 83 games.
+In 2022, Gelof ran the fastest 30-yard sprint in the A’s farm system in the spring.
+He missed almost seven weeks with a torn labrum and subluxed left (non-throwing) shoulder suffered in May when he dove for a ground ball, but playing for the Midland RockHounds of the Double–A Texas League he hit .271/.356/.438 with 13 home runs and nine stolen bases in 11 attempts in 354 at bats over 83 games.
 He played 53 games at second base, 26 games at third base, seven games at DH, and one game in center field.
 MLB.com ranked him the #97 prospect in baseball, and the A's #4 prospect.
-He then played nine games at second base for the Class AAA Las Vegas Aviators of the Pacific Coast League.
+He then played nine games at second base for the Triple–A Las Vegas Aviators of the Pacific Coast League.
 He slashed .257/.316/.714 with five home runs in 35 at bats.
 A’s assistant general manager Billy Owens said: "Zack Gelof is a dynamic athlete.
 He’s a plus, plus runner.
 He’s got serious strength.
 I see the plate discipline improving as he climbs the ladder.
 At some point, I see him also going to the outfield and using that dynamic athleticism all around the diamond."
 He played for the Mesa Solar Sox in the 2022 Arizona Fall League.

-Team Israel; World Baseball Classic

-Gelof will play for Team Israel in the 2023 World Baseball Classic in Miami, starting March 11–15, 2023.
-He will be playing for Team Israel manager and former All-Star Ian Kinsler, and alongside All-Star outfielder Joc Pederson and starting pitcher Dean Kremer, among others.